 There are various investment tools, too — including variations like commingled and specific types like index funds — and each will focus on different kinds of assets as well as risk tolerances.
 Once you’ve learned a bit about the available options, you’ll want to factor in the way they are taxed before deciding which is right for you.

 How Are Mutual Funds Taxed?

-Taxes on these kinds of investments happen during at least two timeframes: when you earn dividends and interest, and when you sell your shares in the mutual fund down the road.
+Taxes on these kinds of investments happen during at least two timeframes: when you earn dividends and interest, and when you sell your mutual fund down the road.

 Near-Term Taxes While You Hold Mutual Funds

 “Capital gains” refers to when a profit is seen on the sale of assets in your mutual fund and counts as taxable income.
 Keep these facts in mind:

 - If your fund manager chooses to sell assets and makes a profit, the fund will generate capital gains that could be taxable.